deep-learning-prof/cnn-lab/README.md

 #### Questions
 1. What is difference between validation and testing in this code?
-2. What is the difference between training/testing loss and training/testing error?
+2. What is the difference between training/testing loss and training/testing accuracy?
 3. We are using the categorical cross-entropy (CCE) to measure the loss.
    Would a larger CCE or smaller CCE result in a lower testing error?
 4. What is the accuracy of the model?